spdx/Spdx-Java-Library/README.md

 ## Multi-Threaded Considerations

-The methods enterCriticalSection and leaveCritialSection are available to support multi-threaded applications.
+The methods enterCriticalSection and leaveCriticalSection are available to support multi-threaded applications.
 These methods serialize access to the model store for the specific SPDX document used for the SPDX model object.

 ## Getting Started